tingjun-yang/challenge/README.md

 The challenge scores submissions on **one global R²** over the **entire dataset**.
 Since the q-variance parabola with $\sigma_0=0.259$ and $z_0 = 0.021$ gives a near-perfect fit (R² = 0.999) this curve can be used as a proxy for the real data.
 In other words, the aim is to fit the two-parameter parabola, using **up to three parameters** – must be easy, right?

+To get started, a good first step is to replicate the q-variance curve using `baseline/baseline_fit.py` with the supplied `dataset.parquet` file.
+You can also check out `notebooks/qvariance_single.ipynb` which shows how q-variance is computed for a single asset, in this case the S&P 500.

-To get started, first simulate a long series of daily prices using your model, and save as a CSV file with a column named 'Price'.
-Then use `data_loader_csv.py` to compute the variances $\sigma^2(z)$ for each window and output the `dataset.parquet` file.
+Next, simulate a long series of daily prices using your model, and save as a CSV file with a column named 'Price'.
+Use `data_loader_csv.py` to compute the variances $\sigma^2(z)$ for each window and output your own `dataset.parquet` file.
 The benchmark file has around 3 million rows, so you want a long simulation.

-Next, use `score_submission.py` to read your `dataset.parquet` (must match format: ticker, date, T, z, sigma).
+Finally, use `score_submission.py` to read your `dataset.parquet` (must match format: ticker, date, T, z, sigma).
 This will bin the values of $z$ in the range from -0.6 to 0.6 as in the figure, and compute the average variance per bin.
 It also computes the R² of your binned averages to the q-variance curve $\sigma^2(z) = \sigma_0^2 + (z-z_0)^2/2$.

 The threshold for the challenge is R² ≥ 0.995 with no more than three free parameters.
 The price-change distribution in $z$ should also be time-invariant, so the model should be independent of period length $T$.
-If your model doesn't tick all the boxes, please enter it anwyay because it may qualify for an honourable mention.
+If your model doesn't tick all the boxes, please enter it anyway because it may qualify for an honourable mention.

 To make your entry official: